 According to Prism Capital Partners, which spearheaded the project alongside Angelo Gordon and Parkwood Development, sales are now underway at what’s known as Wonder Lofts.
 Prices start from $1.2 million for the mix of two-, three-, four- and five-bedroom homes at 720 Clinton St., with floorplans ranging from 1,200 to 2,700 square feet and a host of amenity spaces.

 The developers have already sold 40 percent of their inventory after a preview period.

-“This is one of the most highly anticipated residential sales openings on the New Jersey Gold Coast in recent memory,” said Robert Fourniadis, Prism’s senior vice president for residential of Prism Capital Partners.
+“This is one of the most highly anticipated residential sales openings on the New Jersey Gold Coast in recent memory,” said Robert Fourniadis, Prism’s senior vice president for residential.
 “Interest has been high from buyers on both sides of the Hudson River, particularly those who originally set their sights on townhomes and brownstones and were excited to find they could receive a comparable amount of living space at Wonder Lofts while also enjoying modern amenities, considerable outdoor space and historic charm.”

 As part of the project, the developers have preserved the factory’s original brick detail, archways, high ceilings, large windows, a smokestack and a water tower, according to a news release.
 They augmented those features with modern additions such as a glass and light gray aluminum façade, while constructing a new five-story building across the street that houses 15 of the units.

 The new condos are complete with high-end appliances, finishes and technology, offering oversized kitchens for an urban setting and private outdoor living areas, the news release said.
 Meantime, every home includes a parking space in the secured on-site garage.